rs-navid/react-modern-calendar-datepicker-plus/README.md

 # react-modern-calendar-datepicker-plus

+This is a fixed and extended version of the original react-modern-calendar-datepicker component.
-This is a fixed version of the original `react-modern-calendar-datepicker` component.
-The only change made in this package is fixing a bug that caused **Cannot read property 'removeEventListener' of null**.
+This is a **fixed** and **extended** version of the original `react-modern-calendar-datepicker` component.This package is fixing a bug that caused **Cannot read property 'removeEventListener' of null**, also new features added to component.

 The original component can be found at [react-modern-calendar-datepicker](https://www.npmjs.com/package/react-modern-calendar-datepicker).

 For more details, please refer to the original documentation [here](https://www.npmjs.com/package/react-modern-calendar-datepicker).

+# Modifications

+## Added Props
+- **inputId (string):**
+Sets the id attribute for the input element. <br/>
+Useful for accessibility, form labels, or testing.

+- **disabled (boolean):**
+When true, disables the trigger element and prevents opening the popup. <br/>
+Default: false.

+- **touch (boolean):**
+Controls the display mode of the popup. <br/>
+false → Acts like a dropdown, positioned relative to the input element with automatic repositioning (above or below depending on available space). <br/>
+true → Acts like a dialog, centered in the viewport regardless of the anchor element. <br/>
+Default: false.

 # Installation
 ```bash